Long-Term Disability Lawyer

 If you are unable to work indefinitely due to an illness or injury, you are likely entitled to long-term disability (“LTD”) benefits under your insurance policy.

-If your claim is denied, cut off, or in the process of being investigated by the insurer, contact Levitt Sheikh to receive a better understanding of your rights and options, such as appealing an insurer’s decision or commencing litigation.
+If your claim is denied, cut off, or in the process of being investigated by the insurer, contact Levitt LLP to receive a better understanding of your rights and options, such as appealing an insurer’s decision or commencing litigation.

 Representing Your Interests